Thoughts on the current Chilean socio-political situation and Underground Electronic Music.

 Resiliencia is the first campaign coming from IME, divided in an online festival, a compilation and fundraising campaign that’s still active on Bandcamp, and on our website.

 The idea came from the most basic definition of the word “resilience”: the ability to stand up and overcome adversity in difficult moments.
 That’s how we made an open call to the members of the union to share a song for the compilation, and as a result, we ended up with Resiliencia Vol. I, a catalog of 35 exponents, showing the variety and consistency of the national electronic production, with a high end and diverse palette of sounds that pass between House, Techno, IDM, Electro, and different avant-garde electronics styles.

 We needed to do something.
 We were in the most dramatic state of vulnerability due to six months of absolute suspension of our professional activity after the cancellation of festivals, events and tours, and the closing of clubs and bars.

 Resiliencia Vol. 1 and the festival that followed were a symbolic and practical answer to the crack of Chilean culture system in which workers are abandoned at the present moment, left to their own devices.

-“It’s hard to make a parallel because the streets and underground are both resistance, but in terms of social representation, the streets are obviously the space where the population has been pushing boundaries to generate change, while the dance floor is a free space to manifest ethics through music and dance in a way of catharsis with your peers.” – IME
+“… in terms of social representation, the streets are obviously the space where the population has been pushing boundaries to generate change, while the dance floor is a free space to manifest ethics through music and dance in a way of catharsis with your peers.” – IME

 How would you say organization strategies (dialogue, planning, support, resistance) may be applied to the context of people’s protest in the streets?
 Do similar principles apply?